JenJenFenFen/Simponi-Universitas-Jenny/README.md

 The insipiration comes from my university's web app that helps students to check course schedule, course credit, input homework/assignment, and others.

-i made it using HTML, CSS, Bootstrap 5, Jquery for front-end and Node.js, MariaDB for back-end.
+i made it using HTML, CSS, Bootstrap 5, Jquery for front-end and Node.js, MariaDB or MySql for back-end.